-Starting from 2017 onward, an annual tuition fee in the Master's Degree Programme Tourism Marketing and Management for non-EU/EEA students of 8000 euros will be applied.
-The tuition fee will remain the same for students throughout the entire time of their degrees.
+Starting from 2017 onward, an annual tuition fee in the Master's Degree Programme Tourism Marketing and Management for non-EU/EEA students of 8.000 euros will be applied.
+The tuition fee will remain the same for students throughout the entire time of completing their degrees.

-When the selection decision has been made, the results will be posted immediately to applicants by e-mail.
-Those applicants who have been accepted will receive a Notification of Admission, a Confirmation Form and an information package (including information about accommodation, student insurance programme, student union etc.) by email.
-These accepted applicants are required to formally accept their study place no later than 10 July 2018.
-Non-EU/EEA applicants are required to formally accept their study place no later than 15 May 2018.
+When the selection decision has been made, the results will be sent immediately to applicants by e-mail.
+Those applicants who have been accepted will receive a Notification of Admission, a Confirmation Form and information package (including information about accommodation, student insurance programme, student union etc.) by email.
+These accepted applicants are required to formally accept their study place no later than 10 July 2020.
+Non-EU/EEA applicants are required to formally accept their study place no later than 4 May 2020.
 This is an absolute deadline and will be treated as such.
-The autumn semester courses will begin on 3 September 2018.
+The autumn semester courses will begin on 1 September 2019.

-NOTE!
 According to One study place per term provision, a student may accept only one study place leading to a higher education degree in Finland during one academic term.
 This rule applies to all higher education.
-For more information please see studyinfo.fi.
+For more information please see studyinfo.fi